 E-Mail: yanliu AT illinois.edu

-I joined the Oak Ridge National Lab (ORNL) as Research Staff in March, 2019.
+I have joined the Oak Ridge National Lab (ORNL) as Research Scientist.

 Yan Liu is Senior Research Programmer at the National Center for Supercomputing Applications.
 He obtained his Ph.D. in Informatics from the University of Illinois at Urbana-Champaign, M.CS from the University of Iowa, and B.S. and M.E. from Wuhan University, China.